Updated Info Packet and Registration Now Available!

 Current students at schools without an participating amateur radio club may compete under their own callsign.
 Points will apply as a club station.

-Be sure to check out the "Rules" page and "Info Packet" PDF linked above for more details on the Collegiate QSO Party.
+Be sure to check out the "Info Packet" PDF linked above for rules and more details on the Collegiate QSO Party.

 Join the CARI Facebook group to follow college and university operations before and after the event!